 To build a House of Quality we need to deep-dive into the main features.
-This part of building a House of Quality is normally a group exercise that requires brainstorming.
+This part of building a House of Quality is normally a group exercise that requires brainstorming during product development.

 - The third main feature is low fat and healthy.
 No one wants to get sick or become fat after eating something delicious.
 So, the pizza being sold to the customers should be low in fat and it should be part of a healthy diet for the customer.
 This is the key to winning the customer’s order.

-- The fourth main feature is appetizing appearance.
+- The fourth main feature is an appetizing appearance.
 The pizza should look mouthwatering.
-It should look delicious, appetizing and spicy, even if the customer hasn’t yet tasted one.
+It should look delicious, appetizing, and spicy, even if the customer hasn’t yet tasted one.

 - The fifth main feature is fresh and hot delivery.
 No one wants to have a stale pizza.
 Everyone wants a fresh and hot pizza, even if they’d ordered it home.
 Quick-n- Hot delivery should be maintained for all customers or else we’ll lose our customers.